Requirements and procedures and policies related to student fees, charges and refund policies

 Written notification received by the Registrar:

-- In the second week* of class: refund of 50% of the quarter’s tuition and fees
+- In the second week* of class: refund of 50% of the term’s tuition and fees

-- In the third week* of class: refund of 25% of the quarter’s tuition and fees
+- In the third week* of class: refund of 25% of the term’s tuition and fees

 - After the third week* of class: no refund